pdfernhout/High-Performance-Organizations-Reading-List/README.md

 https://www.youtube.com/watch?v=u6XAPnuFjJc
 https://www.amazon.com/Drive-Surprising-Truth-About-Motivates/dp/1594484805

-People in knowledge-intensive organizations are motivated mainly in situations where they have autonomy in how they do their work, have opprtunities learn and increase their mastery, and have a sense of shared purpose as part of a community.
+People in knowledge-intensive organizations are motivated mainly in situations where they have autonomy in how they do their work, have opportunities learn and increase their mastery, and have a sense of shared purpose as part of a community.

-### Peopleware: Productive Projects and Teams (3rd Edition) 3rd Edition
+### Peopleware: Productive Projects and Teams
 by Tom DeMarco and Tim Lister
 https://www.amazon.com/Peopleware-Productive-Projects-Teams-3rd/dp/0321934113/

 "Few books in computing have had as profound an influence on software management as Peopleware.
 The unique insight of this longtime best seller is that the major issues of software development are human, not technical.
 They’re not easy issues; but solve them, and you’ll maximize your chances of success."

-### Managing the Unmanageable: Rules, Tools, and Insights for Managing Software People and Teams 1st Edition
+### Managing the Unmanageable: Rules, Tools, and Insights for Managing Software People and Teams
 by Mickey W. Mantle and Ron Lichty
 https://www.amazon.com/Managing-Unmanageable-Insights-Software-People/dp/032182203X

 "practical hands-on advice about management software people and projects"

 ### The Stupidity Paradox: The Power and Pitfalls of Functional Stupidity at Work Paperback
-by Mats Alvesson  (Author), André Spicer (Author)
+by Mats Alvesson and André Spicer
 https://www.amazon.com/Stupidity-Paradox-Power-Pitfalls-Functional/dp/1781255415

 Suggests that most organizations hire smart and creative people and then don't allow them to be smart or creative due to organizational imperatives.